tfitzpat/accellera-style-guide/accellera/chapter-4.md

 ### 4.1.8 Table of contents

 The table of contents is mandatory and lists the first-level clauses (one digit notation) and nested second-level subclauses (two digit notation).
 Lower level clauses are optional and the working group may decide to use subclauses down to the 6th level.

+The implementation of the table of contents is stored in the file `_data/works/standard/default.yml`.
+The table of contents is added to the document at the location if tag `{% include toc %}`.
+The title of this section is called **Contents** included in the PDF bookmarks.

-Lists of tables and figures not required in the table of contents.
-For lengthy documents however, inclusion of a lists of tables and figures is recommended.The table of contents is included in the PDF bookmarks.
+Lists of tables and figures are not required in the table of contents.
+For lengthy documents however, inclusion of a lists of tables and figures is recommended.

 ## 4.2 Document body